Package 'dubicube'

 1. Original Sample Data: X={X11,X12,X13,,Xsn}\mathbf{X} = \{X_{11}, X_{12}, X_{13}, \ldots, X_{sn}\}

-• The initial set of observed data points, where there are ss different categories in out_var and nn total samples across all categories (= the sample size). nn corresponds to the number of cells in a data cube or the number of rows in tabular format.
+• The initial set of data points, where there are ss different categories in out_var and nn total samples across all categories (= the sample size). nn corresponds to the number of cells in a data cube or the number of rows in tabular format.

 2. Statistic of Interest: θ\theta